 $ php graph-composer.phar show

 Looks awesome?
 Yeah, it is.
 If you want to learn more about the technical details, please see the project page of clue/graph-composer.

 Further development of this project

 This is a project that was unjustly neglected for some time after its first stable release in 2015.
 This is the result of the fact that many other projects took up resources and some of them received less attention from my side.
 I developed this project during my studies and therefore it enjoys a special place in my heart.
 Accordingly, the current general overhaul is long overdue.

 In addition, we are currently evaluating the possibility of working on a new version 2.0 in the future.
 We're planning some cool new features, such as filtering and limiting the graph display for large projects and offering more output styles and formats.

 If you are interested in sustainable open-source (Note: you should), you can help me continue my work on such fantastic open-source projects.
 Contributions are essential to continue working on these open-source projects in the future.
 One way to help out would be to sponsor me on GitHub if you want us to keep making progress.
 You are encouraged to send me your suggestions and to cooperate.
 Let's take this great project to the next level together.

-I'd love to hear your feedback, use the comment section below or send a tweet to @another_clue.
+I'd love to hear your feedback, use the contact options in the section below and let's get in touch.
 Cheers!